-^bNevada previously completed a modernization of its benefits, appeals, and tax systems in 2015 eTennessee previously completed a modernization of its benefits and appeals system in 2016.
+^bNevada previously completed a modernization of its benefits, appeals, and tax systems in 2015

 ^cOhio's tax system modernization effort was initiated in 2018 and completed in 2021.
 As of February 2023, the state was in the planning stages of its benefits and appeals system modernization and had not yet determined an anticipated completion date.